sudarshanasharma/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 ### Running `app.py`
 1. Standalone:
 cd DevOps_Microservices/project-ml-microservice-kubernetes/

 python3 -m venv venv
 source venv/bin/activate
 make all

 In another terminal change the PORT to 8000 in Make_prediction.sh,and execute the script.
-2. Run in Docker:
+2. Run in Docker: Please update the script run_docker.sh,and upload_docker.sh,with your particulars. cd DevOps_Microservices/project-ml-microservice-kubernetes/
-cd DevOps_Microservices/project-ml-microservice-kubernetes/

 python3 -m venv venv
 source venv/bin/activate
 ./run_docker.sh

 In another terminal change the PORT to 81 in Make_prediction.sh,and execute the script.
+The new docker image can be uploaded by running ./upload_docker.sh, after substituting the image id.
-3. Run in Kubernetes:
+3. Run in Kubernetes:Please update the script run_kubernetes.sh, with your particulars. cd DevOps_Microservices/project-ml-microservice-kubernetes/
-cd DevOps_Microservices/project-ml-microservice-kubernetes/

 python3 -m venv venv
 source venv/bin/activate
 ./run_kubernetes.sh

 In another terminal change the PORT to 3001 in Make_prediction.sh,and execute the script.